There's no bones about it, bone broth is called liquid gold for a reason!

 Bone broth is a good source of L-glutamine, an essential amino acid (building block of protein) necessary for the body and gut health.
 L-glutamine was found in studies to reduce the Firmicutes in the gut, therefore, aid in weight loss.
 Firmicutes are heavily linked with obesity.

 The amino acids in bone broth may also promote better sleep in some people.
 An amino acid called glycine has been found highly affective in improving sleep.
-Glycine can found in bone broth, so drinking a cup of broth with your dinner or before bedtime is a natural way to promote better sleep.
+Glycine can found in bone broth, so drinking a cup of broth with your dinner or before bedtime may be a natural way to promote better sleep.

 Nourishing in Pregnancy